 Eyelid Twitch

-also known as Myokymia
+Also known as Myokymia

-Medical information on this page is for educational purposes only and is not a substitute for professional medical advice, diagnosis or treatment.
+Medical Disclaimer: Information on this page is for educational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.

-See our Terms & Conditions and Consent for Telemedicine for details.
+See our Terms and Telemedicine Consent for details.

 Overview